emheron/ms-teams-active-chrome-extension/README.md

 3. Enable `Developer mode` by clicking the toggle switch at the top right.
 4. Click on `Load unpacked`.
 5. Navigate to the location where you cloned or downloaded the repository and select the repository folder.
-6. Click `Open` and the extension should now be installed on your browser.
+6. Click `Open`, and the extension should now be installed on your browser.

 ## Usage Instructions

-1. Once installed, you'll see the extension's icon (a check mark) on your Chrome extensions bar.
+1. Once installed, you'll see the extension's icon on your Chrome extensions bar.
-2. There's no need for additional action from your side as the extension will work automatically when Microsoft Teams is opened in a browser tab.
+2. The extension works automatically when Microsoft Teams is opened in a browser tab, simulating user actions at intervals of approximately 5 minutes.
-3. The extension will keep your Microsoft Teams status active by simulating a user action at random intervals.
-4. Remember to leave Microsoft Teams open in a tab for the extension to work.
+3. Remember to leave Microsoft Teams open in a tab for the extension to work.
+It works best when Teams is only open in the browser and not simultaneously with the desktop app.

 ## Uninstall